starlake-ai/starlake/docs/user/howto/load.rst

 environment variable (/tmp/metadata by default).

 .. note::
- You need to export this variable before executing any comet ingestion step.
+ You need to export this variable before executing any comet load step.
  ``export COMET_METADATA=hdfs:///my/metadata``

 Dataset validation is based on a set of rules we define in schema files.
 Schema files decribe how the input files are parsed using a set of rules :

 * Type Rules: Rules that describe the recognized fields formats.
-* Domain Rules: Rules that describe the file format and ingestion strategy
+* Domain Rules: Rules that describe the file format and load strategy
 * Schema Rules: Rules that describe field format using pattern matching